 The Streamlined Procedure requires that Americans who are in arrears file only three years back taxes and six years’ worth of FBAR (Foreign Bank Account Reports).
 Better still, by using strategies like the FEIE (Foreign Earned Income Exclusion) the vast majority of American expat tax filers don’t actually owe any taxes.

-From the IRS website – “The Streamlined Procedure is designed for taxpayers that present a low compliance risk (owing less than $1,500 in taxes for each year).
+From the IRS website – “The Streamlined Procedure is designed for taxpayers that present a low compliance risk.
 All submissions will be reviewed, but the intensity of review will vary according to the level of compliance risk presented by the submission.
-For those taxpayers presenting low compliance risk, the review will be expedited and the IRS will not assert penalties of pursue follow-up actions.”
+For those taxpayers presenting low compliance risk, the review will be expedited and the IRS will not assert penalties or pursue follow-up actions.”

-Those who continue to have undeclared taxes on their worldwide income should immediately consult experienced, competent professionals.
+Those Americans who continue to have undeclared taxes on their worldwide income should immediately consult experienced, competent expat tax specialists.
 In each situation, the actual facts and circumstances must be carefully reviewed before anyone can determine the appropriate method of coming into compliance with the various filing and reporting requirements associated with the filing of US expat taxes.

-Only one thing is certain, waiting for the IRS to find you first before coming into compliance is definitely not a viable option …
+Only one thing is certain, waiting for the IRS to find you first before coming into compliance is definitely not a recommended option …

 With clients in over 150 countries, Bright!Tax is a leading US expat tax services provider for the 9 million Americans living abroad.
 If you have any questions regarding your tax situation, don't hesitate to get in touch for some advice.